Performing Arts

 Rotation 1

-Phrases and Devices – Students will learn and create phrases of movement focused around the basic strands of Dance.
+Phrases and Devices – Students will learn and create phrases of movement focused on the basic strands of Dance.

 Rotation 2